-Every year's Winter School has its own internal group to enable students and professors to link up with each other and build their own community both before and after Winter School events.
-Apart from conversations, we also upload Winter School news and preparatory files (such as Practicalities), reminders, information and photos.
+Every year's Winter School has its own internal group to enable students and professors link up with each other and build their own community both before and after Winter School events.
+Apart from conversations, we also upload Winter School news and preparatory files (such as Practicalities), reminders, on some occasion's information and, of course, photos.
 After the Winter School term, we use the group to share ideas and events related to Winter School topics.
 The Winter School groups are non-public.